Roles & Permissions (RBAC)

 roles:assign | Assign roles to users |

-Permissions follow a resource:action naming convention.
+Permission slugs follow a resource:action convention.

 Roles

-A role is a named collection of permissions:
+A role is a named collection of permissions.

 | Role | Permissions |